izikeros/pelican-jupyter/README.md

 ## Recommend mode?

 Personally I like Method A - Option 1 since I write the Notebooks first, and then I just add the metadata file and keeps the notebook clean.

 The Liquid tag mode provide more flexibility to combine an existing notebook code or output with extra text on a Markdown.
 You can also combine 2 or more notebooks in this mode.
-The only problem with the liquid tag mode is that it doesn't generate a summary for the article automatically from the notebook so you have to write it in the source `.md` file that includes the notebook.s
+The only problem with the liquid tag mode is that it doesn't generate a summary for the article automatically from the notebook so you have to write it in the source `.md` file that includes the notebook.

 You can use both modes at the same time but you are probably going to see a exception that prevents conflicts, ignore it.